Triangulation

 Insert a Vec of array ([f64; 3]) values.
 If InsertionStrategy::AsIs is used, then Triangulation::insert_one_pt() is called for each point in the order given.

 Insert the point (px, py, pz) in the triangulation.
 Returns the vertex ID of the point if the vertex didn’t exist.
-If there was a vertex at that location, an Error is thrown with the already existing vertex ID.
+If there was a vertex at that location, an Error is thrown with a tuple indicating 1) the vertex ID of the existing vertex; 2) true/false whether the z-value and attributes were updated.

 pub fn get_point(&self, vi: usize) -> Result<Vec<f64>, StartinError>